 So, welcome to our little mom and pop blog where we and other people that love New England share their cheap travel ideas and budget travel tips for New England.

 My name is Eric, a lifelong New England “local,” with many years of journalism and mass communications experience in the public and private sectors.
 I love New England, travel and writing and am more than happy here to serve you by sharing the best cheap travel ideas in New England.

-We know the economy is tough and you’re trying very hard to stick to your budget, so we thought “Why not come up with a blog that offers ways to travel and vacation more and spend less on your New England travel?
+We know the economy remains tough — no matter what the stats state — and you’re trying very hard to stick to your budget, so we thought “Why not come up with a blog that offers ways to travel and vacation more and spend less on your New England travel?
 That’s exactly what we did — to help you find hundreds of cheap travel tips in New England, including day trips, budget vacations, free things to do, cheap eats and affordable hotels.

-Often, blog ideas are born from personal experiences and the Thrifty New England Traveler is no exception.
+Often, blog ideas are born from personal experiences and the Visiting New England on a Budget blog is no exception.
 We are hard-working New Englanders that have found it more of a challenge to save money during this problematic economy.
 We see friends and family that are barely getting by despite living lives of fiscal responsibility.
 Some have lost their jobs and homes, others have faced daily money challenges because of rising taxes, salaries that have stagnated, and escalating gas and food prices.